Library

 of rule codes, without spaces.

-For example, %ruff on --ignore D203,D213 --select D,E,W
+For example, %ruff on --ignore D203,D213 --select D,E,W will only check

 pydocstyle and pycodestyle rules, except the two given rules, i.e it will check W292.